AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-smart-suggestions.md

 ---
 # Configure the AI Assistant

 As an administrator, you can configure the AI Assistant feature in Experience Manager Guides.
-The smart suggestion service is secured by Adobe IMS auth-based authentication.
+AI Assistant is secured by Adobe IMS auth-based authentication.
 Integrate your environment with Adobe's secure token-based authentication workflows and start using the AI Assistant feature.
 The following configuration help you to add the **AI configuration** tab to folder profile.
 Once added, you can use the AI Assistant feature in Experience Manager Guides.

 Perform the following steps to configure AI Assistant: